hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit_connection.html.markdown

 * `name` - (Required) The name which should be used for this Express Route Circuit Connection.
 Changing this forces a new Express Route Circuit Connection to be created.

-* `peering_id` - (Required) The ID of the Express Route Circuit Private Peering within which this Express Route Circuit Connection should be created.
+* `peering_id` - (Required) The ID of the Express Route Circuit Private Peering that this Express Route Circuit Connection connects with.
 Changing this forces a new Express Route Circuit Connection to be created.

 * `peer_peering_id` - (Required) The ID of the peered Express Route Circuit Private Peering.
 Changing this forces a new Express Route Circuit Connection to be created.

-* `address_prefix_ipv4` - (Required) The IPv4 address space to carve out customer addresses for tunnels.
+* `address_prefix_ipv4` - (Required) The IPv4 address space from which to allocate customer address for global reach.

 ---